Patrick French

-Patrick French (5 March 1966 – 16 March 2023) was a British writer, historian and academician.
-He was educated at the University of Edinburgh, where he studied English and American literature, and received a PhD in South Asian Studies.
-He was appointed the inaugural Dean of the School of Arts and Sciences at Ahmedabad University in July 2017.

-French was the author of several books including: Younghusband: the Last Great Imperial Adventurer (1994), a biography of Francis Younghusband; The World Is What It Is (2008), an authorised biography of Nobel Laureate V. S. Naipaul that won the National Book Critics Circle Award in the United States of America; and India: A Portrait (2011).
+Patrick Rollo Basil French (28 May 1966 – 16 March 2023) was a British writer, historian and academician.
+He was the author of several books including: Younghusband: the Last Great Imperial Adventurer (1994), a biography of Francis Younghusband; The World Is What It Is (2008), an authorised biography of Nobel Laureate V. S. Naipaul that won the National Book Critics Circle Award in the United States of America; and India: A Portrait (2011).

 During the 1992 general election, French was a Green Party candidate for Parliament.
-He sat on the executive committee of Free Tibet, a Tibet Support Group UK, and was a founding member of the inter-governmental India-UK Round Table.
+He sat on the executive committee of Free Tibet, a Tibet Support Group UK, and was a founding member of the inter-governmental India–UK Round Table.

 Life and career

-French was born on 5 March 1966.
+Patrick Rollo Basil French was born in Aldershot, Hampshire, on 28 May 1966.
+He was raised in Warminster and attended Ampleforth College, before enrolling at the University of Edinburgh, where he studied English and American literature, received an MA in English literature, and went on to receive a PhD in South Asian studies.
 At the age of 25, French set off on a trail across Central Asia to retrace the steps of British explorer Francis Younghusband.
 This resulted in the publication of his first book, Younghusband: The Last Great Imperial Adventurer in 1994.
 The book went on to win both the Somerset Maugham Award and the Royal Society of Literature's W. H. Heinemann Prize.

 French's next book, Liberty or Death: India's Journey to Independence and Division, was published in 1997 and earned the author accolades and brickbats in equal parts.
 It was described by some in the Indian media as presenting a "revisionist view" of Mahatma Gandhi and Mohammad Ali Jinnah's role in the Indian Independence movement, and there were a few calls to ban the book in India.
-On the other hand, Philip Ziegler hailed it as "a remarkable achievement," and Khushwant Singh described the author as "a first rate historian and storyteller."
+On the other hand, Philip Ziegler hailed it as "a remarkable achievement", and Khushwant Singh described the author as "a first rate historian and storyteller".
 The book sold heavily due to the controversy and French was awarded the Sunday Times Young Author of the Year award for the book.